fomightez/dataframe2img/README.md

 [Pandas dataframe styling](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) is a great feature for visualizing tabular data right in a notebook; however, it is annoying that it gets removed from rendering when you reopen the notebook.
 (At least every place I have seen so far.
 Always to be the case?)
 I wanted a way to have at least the information visible when I reload.
 So an image would at least be viewable albeit not as interactive.

-Pandas dataframe > pandas dataframe with conditional stylized cells > image > image viewable when notebook reopened.
+Pandas dataframe --> pandas dataframe with conditional stylized cells --> image file --> image viewable when notebook reopened.

 -----